Bringing the Mom and Pop Shop Into the Digital Age

 - Segment your email database according to these categories.

-Although personalized emails take more effort, the payoff is worth it – personalized emails always deliver higher conversions than emails that aren’t.
+Although personalized emails take more effort, the payoff is worth it – personalized emails typically deliver higher conversions than emails that aren’t.

 Social media is no longer just an avenue for sharing cat photos.
 Platforms such as Facebook and Instagram have become an essential tool for digital marketing.

 Before starting an account, learn where your customers are spending their time.
-If you start a Snapchat account, but all of your customers use Facebook, your social efforts will be a waste of time.
+If you start a Snapchat account but your customers use Facebook, your social efforts will be a waste of time.